Lionel-darosa/Emmaus-Mobile-Connect/README.md

 **About our work**
 - In addition to the development of the smartphone pricing tool, we decided to go a step further by creating a sales assistant feature.
 This addition is intended to enable the volunteers at Emmaüs, who may not be familiar with smartphone technology, to better cater to the specific needs of customers.

-It is with great pride that our comprehensive approach earned us the distinction of winning the "Best Concept" award :blush:
+It is with great pride that our comprehensive approach earned us the distinction of winning the "Best Concept" award :tada:

-**You can find a demo of the application [here](https://www.loom.com/share/a952e632496e45788dcad61332cc5e5c?sid=8b2dbf5a-c546-4965-884c-196ef57503a7)**
+**You can find a demo of the application [here](https://www.loom.com/share/a952e632496e45788dcad61332cc5e5c?sid=8b2dbf5a-c546-4965-884c-196ef57503a7)!**

 We used Symfony 6.3.0 to build it.